NathanHGayle/gambling_premises_uk/README.md

 # Gambling Premises In The UK
-Analysing the correlations between the UK gambling premises, national socio-economic class and deprivation by Constituency.
-This code powers the Power BI dashboard and the objective is for this to be a tool for communities to use in communication with their local councils with regards to the existence/opening of gambling premises.
+Analysing the correlations between the UK gambling premises, National Socio-Economic Class and Deprivation by Constituency.
+This code powers a publicly available Power BI dashboard serving as a tool for communities to use in communication with their local councils.

 # Steps